JuiceFS vs. S3QL

 Create and Mount a file system

 Both S3QL and JuiceFS use database to store metadata.
-S3QL only supports SQLite databases, and JuiceFS supports databases such as Redis, TiKV, MySQL, MariaDB, PostgreSQL, and SQLite.
+S3QL only supports SQLite databases, while JuiceFS supports databases such as Redis, TiKV, MySQL, MariaDB, PostgreSQL, and SQLite.

 mkfs.s3ql to create a file system: